“Yoga is the cessation of the fluctuations of the mind.”

 Students are welcome and encouraged to attend class 6 days per week (except for new and full moon days – more on that below) as Ashtanga yoga is traditionally practiced, including beginning students.
 For students who can’t attend class 6 days a week, or are working their way up to a 6-days-a-week practice, we offer a 4-days-a-week tuition option.
 Please note that except for out-of-town visitors, or unless a special arrangement has been made with the teacher beforehand, students should plan to attend class at least three days a week.

-Those who have never practiced Ashtanga are welcome to come in and observe a class first (Monday-Thursday).
+Those who have never practiced Ashtanga are welcome to come in and observe a class first ( between 6–8am, Monday-Friday).
 Watching class usually answers most questions.

 We welcome students without regard to age, gender, race, sexual orientation or level of physical condition.
 The only requirement is a sincere desire to learn the practice.